10. Execution threads

 </configuration>

-- line 20: retrieve any transaction that the [business] layer may have placed in the thread
+- line 20: recovers any transactions placed by the [metier] layer in the thread

-- lines 23–25: if a transaction is present, we retrieve the connection to which it was linked.
+- lines 23-25: if the transaction is present, the connection to which it was linked is retrieved.

 - lines 26-30: otherwise, a new connection is created and opened.

-- lines 33–44: we prepare the insert command.
-This is configured (see line g of App.config).
+- lines 33-44: prepare the insertion command.
+This is parameterized (see line g of App.config).

 - line 34: it is associated with the current transaction.
-If the transaction does not exist (transaction=null), this is equivalent to executing the SQL statement without an explicit transaction.
-Note that there is still an implicit transaction in this case.
-With SQL Server CE, this implicit transaction is in autocommit mode by default: the SQL statement is committed after execution.
+If the current transaction does not exist (transaction=null), this is equivalent to executing the SQL command without an explicit transaction.
+In this case, there is still an implicit transaction.
+With SQL Server CE, this implicit transaction defaults to mode autocommit : the order SQL is committed after execution.

-- Line 36: The SQL text to be executed is set.
-This is the parameterized query from line g of App.config.
+- line 36: the text SQl to be executed is set.
+This is the query parameterized in line g of App.config.

-- Lines 49–51: Remember that if there was no transaction, a new connection to the database was opened in lines 26–30.
+- lines 49-51: remember that if there was no transaction, a new connection was opened with the base, lines 26-30.
 In this case, it must be closed.
-If there was a transaction, the connection must not be closed because the [business] layer manages it.
+If there was a transaction, the connection must not be closed, as it is the [metier] layer that manages it.

-The other two methods cover what was discussed in the "Databases" chapter:
+The other two methods are based on what we saw in the "Databases" chapter:

 public List<Article> GetAllArticles() {